bbc/redux-client-ruby/README.md

 ### Getting some files

-You can donwload files from redux, available urls are mpeg2, mpeg4, mp3, flv, h264\_lo, h264\_hi, dvbsubs.
+You can download files from redux, available urls are mpeg2, mpeg4, mp3, flv, h264\_lo, h264\_hi, dvbsubs.
 You can use the `Url.` functions to build a URL and within your own code, or you can user `client.get` which will return a `Typhoeus` response object.

     key       = client.key("5286433008768041518", user.session)
     url       = BBC::Redux::Url.flv("5286433008768041518", key)